 I teach stress echo and transoesophageal echo to trainees at Colchester and the Essex Cardiothoracic Centre.
 I run a regular transthoracic echo session and lead the department’s audit and training meetings.
 I am fully accredited in both transthoracic and transoesophageal echo by the British Society of Echocardiography.
 I have lectured nationally on echo for the society and I am an active member of their Education Committee, co-authoring several national guidelines – see publications.

-In 2010, I attained level 2 accreditation in Cardiac CT – this level allows me to independently perform and report CT coronary angiography and calcium scoring tests.
+In 2010, I attained level 2 accreditation in Cardiac CT – this level allows me to perform and report CT coronary angiography and calcium scoring tests.
 In line with best practice guidelines, I report these scans jointly with my radiology colleagues.
 Initially, I reported these at the Essex Cardiothoracic Centre but in 2012, I led the repatriation of this service to Colchester.
-As this new technology has advanced, I have kept abreast of the latest developments and have reaccredited in 2014 and again in 2017.
+I have continued to actively participate in learning and training in this new technology and have reaccredited in 2014, 2017 & 2021.
 For several years now, I have given lectures in London and Essex at level 2 courses.

-On my regular cath-lab list at Colchester, I implant both single chamber and dual chamber pacemakers and train Specialist Registrars.
-In 2010, I implanted the first MRI safe pacemaker in Essex – the subsequent MRI that the patient had led to an academic publication.
+On my regular cath-lab list at Colchester, I implant both single chamber and dual chamber pacemakers and train junior doctors in pacemaker implantation.
+In 2010, I implanted the first MRI-safe pacemaker in Essex — the subsequent MRI that the patient had led to an academic publication.

 Wearable Heart Monitors